 Emergency departments (ED)s are able to treat patients who need urgent medical or surgical care.
 Most EDs are located in, and operated by, public hospitals throughout Australia.

 EDs are designed to deal with acute, sometimes life-threatening medical emergencies.
 Non-acute, less serious conditions are best dealt with by a general practice.

 If you are not sure whether your medical condition is urgent, contact your doctor or call healthdirect on 1800 022 222 for advice.

 If you think you have a medical emergency, immediately dial triple zero (000).

 Medical specialists work in a specific area of medicine, such as cardiology or dermatology.
 They may work in private practice, and within a private hospital, and/or in the public hospital system.
-For a specialist visit to be covered by Medicare, either partly or completely, you will need a referral from your doctor or other healthcare provider.
+For a specialist visit to be covered by Medicare, either partly or completely, you will need a referral from your GP.